influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/replacing-nodes.md

 Meta nodes manage and monitor both the uptime of nodes in the cluster as well as distribution of [shards](/influxdb/v1.5/concepts/glossary/#shard) among nodes in the cluster.
 Meta nodes also handle the [anti-entropy](/enterprise_influxdb/v1.5/administration/anti-entropy/) (AE) process that ensures data nodes have the shards they need.

 Data nodes hold raw time-series data and metadata.
-Data shards and both distributed and replicated across data nodes in the cluster.
+Data shards are both distributed and replicated across data nodes in the cluster.

 `influxd-ctl` is a CLI included in each meta node and is used to manage your InfluxDB Enterprise cluster.